skubed0007/nasembler/Infos_MD/PIPELINE_DIAGRAM.md

-# Nasembler Assembly Pipeline Diagrams
+# nasembler Assembly Pipeline Diagrams

-This document provides visual diagrams of the complete assembly pipeline in Nasembler, showing how data flows from source code to executable binary.
+This document provides visual diagrams of the complete assembly pipeline in nasembler, showing how data flows from source code to executable binary.

 ## Complete Pipeline Overview